Community Economic Development

-The Community Economic Development Clinic is a collaborative environment in which student lawyers work with each other, with clients, with community activists, and with other lawyers.
+The CED Clinic is a collaborative environment in which student lawyers work with each other and with clients, community activists and other lawyers.
+Evening students are welcome.

 Taking a Clinic was one of the best decisions I made in law school.
 Today, I work in the Tax-Exempt Organizations practice group of a major law firm, utilizing many of the transactional skills I developed while in the CED clinic.Justin Peters